Find out what some of travel and entry requirements are at top destinations, and whether not they're open travel!

 14 days mandatory quarantine for all travellers.
 They must initially stay at a government-approved hotel for 3 days until receiving the result of their on-arrival PCR test.

 Partially open - depending on the provinces, cities & attractions.
-Lockdown restrictions in 27 regions of Ontario have been lifted.
-Some regions, such as Toronto, are still under lockdown.
+Lockdown restrictions are in place in the Ontario province for around 28 days from 8 April.

 Commercial flights to and from Kuwait International Airport have resumed.
 Non-Kuwaiti travellers are not allowed to enter until further notice.
 Close relatives of Kuwaiti citizens, accompanying domestic workers and other special categories are exempt from this.
 Flights from or to the UK had been suspended until further notice, but there have been no recent updates on whether or not they have been allowed to resume.

 14 days.
 Most travellers are required to spend 7 days in institutional quarantine, then spend another 7 days in home/accommodation quarantine if their 6th day test result is negative.
 Rules differ for special categories.
 Some categories such as vaccinated individuals are exempt from institutional quarantine.

 From 8 to 22 April, a nationwide curfew is in place from 7pm until 5am (local time).
 Commercial activities, gyms and health clubs are allowed to operate outside curfew timings.
 Restaurants and cafés are allowed to provide delivery and drive-through services only.
 Public parks and areas are closed.
 Different rules will apply during Ramadan.